telerik/reporting-docs/designing-reports/report-designer-tools/desktop-designers/tools/report-wizards/label-report-wizard.md

 }
 </style>

-# Label Report Wizard in the Report Designer
+# Label Report Wizard of the Report Designer

 Label Report Wizard guides you through the process of creating a report with label layout.